Zankoku-Okuno/blag/articles/browser-applications.md

 Build a "resources" object that acts as an adaptor layer to servers.
 The same design guidelines apply to the resources interface as the pinout.
 In particular, all HTTP requests should be made through resources.

+NOTE: So far, I've been using a single giant pinout object (same for resource), but that monolithicness means that an error in one part of the initialization destroys all initialization.

 ### Rationale